epinowcast/baselinenowcast/vignettes/model_definition.md

----
-title: "Mathematical description of `baselinenowcast` method"
-output: html_document
-editor_options:
-  markdown:
-    wrap: 72
----

-## `baselinenowcast` mathematical model
+# `baselinenowcast` mathematical model

 The following describes the estimate of the delay distribution, the generation of the point nowcast, and the estimate of the observation error, for a partially observed or complete reporting triangle.
 The method assumes that the units of the delays, $d$\$ and the units of reference time $t$ are the same, e.g. weekly data and weekly releases or daily data with daily releases.
 This method is based on the method described by (Wolffram et al. 2023) developed by the Karlsruhe Institute of Technology.

 ### Notation

 We denote $X_{t,d}, d = 0, .., D$ as the number of cases occurring on time $t$ which appear in the dataset with a delay of $d$.
 For example, a delay $d = 0$ means that a case occurring on day $t$ arrived in the dataset on day $t$, or on what is considered to be the first possible report date in practice.
 We only consider cases reporting within a maximum delay $D$.
 The number of cases reporting for time $t$ with a delay of at most $d$ can be written as:

 $$X_{t, \le d} = \sum_{i=0}^d X_{t,i} $$

 Such that $X_t = X_{t, \le D}$ is the “final” number of reported cases on time $t$.
 Conversely, for $d < D$

 $$X_{t,>d} = \sum_{i = d+1} ^{D} X_{t,i}$$

 is the number of cases still missing after $d$ delays.
 We refer to $X_t$ to describe a random variable, $x_t$ for the corresponding observation, and $\hat{x}_t$ for an estimated/imputed value.

-We refer to the matrix of $x$ available at a given data release time
-$t^*$, as the reporting triangle.
-Here, all $t+d > t^*$ have yet to be observed.
+We refer to the matrix of $x$ available at a given data release time $t^*$ , as the reporting triangle.
+Here, all $t+d>t^*$ have yet to be observed.

 |   | $d = 0$ | $d = 1$ | $d=2$ | $...$ | $d= D-1$ | $d= D$ |
 |-----------|-----------|-----------|-----------|-----------|-----------|-----------|